Pyrdacor/Ambermoon/FileSpecs/Characters.md

 0x0112 | byte[16] | Name (encoding DOS-Latin-1, codepage 850 or 437)
 0x0122 | [ItemSlot](Items.md)[9] | Equipment
 0x0158 | [ItemSlot](Items.md)[24] | Inventory items
-... | ... | ...

-To be continued ...

-Maybe Monster flags and element was misinterpreted and is really the immunity against ailments.

 ## Monster groups